BenPope95/scaffold-eth-substreams-challenge/README.md

 - Your first module will take in block, so the `inputs` field needs `- source: sf.ethereum.type.v2.Block`.
   > Your first module can additionally take in `params` or `clock`, but it will always take in `block`.

-Downstream, your map_module’s `input` field can take in any of the following [inputs](https://substreams.streamingfast.io/documentation/develop/manifest-modules/inputs#inputs-overview).
+⤵️ Downstream, your map module’s `input` field can take in any of the following [inputs](https://substreams.streamingfast.io/documentation/develop/manifest-modules/inputs#inputs-overview).

-It is best practice to only take in `sf.ethereum.type.v2.Block` in your first module so you’re only iterating over the block in one module.
+🏆 It is best practice to only take in `sf.ethereum.type.v2.Block` in your first module so you’re only iterating over the block in one module.

 - The `output:` is `type: proto:contract.v1.Transfers` which is the `Transfers` protobuf.

-## 1.3 🏗️ Building the map_module
+## 1.3 🏗️ Building the Map Module

 - [ ] Go to `substreams_challenge > src > lib.rs`.